Distributed file system for cloud: Applications

 Cloud computing provides large-scale computing thanks to its ability to provide the needed CPU and storage resources to the user with complete transparency.
 This makes cloud computing particularly suited to support different types of applications that require large-scale distributed processing.
 This data-intensive computing needs a high performance file system that can share data between virtual machines (VM).

 Cloud computing dynamically allocates the needed resources, releasing them once a task is finished, requiring users to pay only for needed services, often via a service-level agreement.
 Cloud computing and cluster computing paradigms are becoming increasingly important to industrial data processing and scientific applications such as astronomy and physics, which frequently require the availability of large numbers of computers to carry out experiments.

 Architectures

 Most distributed file systems are built on the client-server architecture, but other, decentralized, solutions exist as well.

 Client-server architecture

-Network File System (NFS) uses a client-server architecture, which allows sharing files between a number of machines on a network as if they were located locally, providing a standardized view.
+Network File System (NFS) uses a client-server architecture, which allows sharing of files between a number of machines on a network as if they were located locally, providing a standardized view.
 The NFS protocol allows heterogeneous clients' processes, probably running on different machines and under different operating systems, to access files on a distant server, ignoring the actual location of files.
 Relying on a single server results in the NFS protocol suffering from potentially low availability and poor scalability.
 Using multiple servers does not solve the availability problem since each server is working independently.
 The model of NFS is a remote file service.
 This model is also called the remote access model, which is in contrast with the upload/download model: